 Do you have summer storage?

 Yes, we have limited summer storage.
 Applications come out for summer storage after spring break.
-Cost for storage is $100. $50 will be refunded if the storage area is cleared out by September 15th.
+Cost for storage is $50.
+Storage area is cleared out by September 14th.

 Do I have to leave for winter break?

 Yes, you need to leave during winter break.
 All students need to be out of housing by Sunday, December 20 at 5 p.m.
 Students may return to housing on Sunday, January 10 at 9 a.m.
 You may keep your belongings in your room over break however it is recommended you take your valuables home.
 You will not have access to them though.
 Students who have special circumstances and need to stay in student housing should contact the Housing Office prior to vacation.
 There is a daily charge for housing over winter break.
 That charge is doubled if students are not approved ahead of time.

 What about thanksgiving or spring break?